A Motorcycle Accident Attorney Can Help Your Case

 Your initial consultation with us is always 100% free.
 There are never any upfront costs or hidden fees when you hire The Advocates.

 Our attorneys work on a contingency basis, which means that our attorney fees are calculated as a percentage of your settlement.
-You will not pay us unless we win your case, and you receive a settlement.
+You will not pay us unless we win your case, and you receive a settlement for your motorcycle claim in Nebraska.

 Every personal injury case is different.
 There is no one-size-fits-all solution to accident claims.
 The length of the claims process will depend on the severity of your injuries, the willingness of the other party to settle, the court’s caseload, and more.